-Mitigation Measures Implementation Procedures Monitoring Responsibility Monitoring and Reporting Action Monitoring Schedule Verification of Compliance D. Cultural Resources (cont.)
+Mitigation Measures Implementation Procedures 1 Monitoring Responsibility Monitoring and Reporting Action Monitoring Schedule Verification of Compliance D. Cultural Resources (cont.)
 Mitigation Measure 4.D-4 (cont.)
 Descedant and his or her tribe, as well as to the local information center.
 If agreement is not reached, review and approve project applicant's reinterment plan and archaeological consultant's report(s) on reinterment.
 Forward report(s) to Most Likely Descedant and his or her tribe, as well as to the local information center.
 I. Noise Mitigation Measure 4.I-1a: Construction contractors for subsequent development projects within the Planning Area shall utilize the best available noise control techniques (e.g., improved mufflers, equipment redesign, use of intake silencers, ducts, engine enclosures, and acoustically-attenuating shields or shrouds, etc.) when within 400 feet of sensitive receptor locations.
 Additional techniques shall include, but not be limited to the following noise control elements: Non-residential construction project activities (Monday through Friday) shall be limited to the hours of 7:00 a.m. to 7:00 p.m. with no start up of machines or equipment prior to 8 a.m.
 No delivery of materials nor equipment shall occur prior to 7:30 a.m. or after 5:00 p.m.
-No servicing of equipment shall occur past 6:45 p.m.
-Construction of weekends and holidays shall be limited to the hours of 8:00 p.m., unless a permit allows otherwise.
-Impact tools (e.g., jack hammers, pavement breakers, and rock drills) used for construction shall be hydraulically or electrically powered wherever possible to avoid noise associated with compressed air exhaust from pneumatically powered tools.
-However, where use of pneumatic tools is unavoidable, an exhaust muffler on the compressed air exhaust fault be used: The project applicant will incorporate the specifications of this measure into project specifications and grading and construction plans.
+No cleaning of machines or equipment shall occur past 6:45 p.m.
+Construction of weekends and holidays shall be limited to the hours of 8:00 a.m. to 4:00 p.m., unless a permit allows otherwise.
+The project applicant will incorporate the specifications of this measure into project specifications and grading and construction plans.
 City of Napa Community Development Department; planner assigned to project, building official, and field inspector.
 Review and approve project specifications and grading and construction plans for inclusion of specifications in this measure.
 Inspect site during construction to ensure compliance with project specifications and grading and construction plans.
 Prior to issuance of building and grading permit(s).
 Field inspections during construction.
-Ongoing
+Ongoing Impact tools (e.g., jack hammers, pavement breakers, and rock drills) used for construction shall be hydraulically or electrically powered wherever possible to avoid noise associated with compressed air exhaust from pneumatically powered tools.
+However, where use of pneumatic tools is unavoidable, an exhaust muffler on the compressed air exhaust shall be used;